ErrorTzy/writings/notes/Peter_seminar_mind/QuiningQualia.md

 Chase cannot introspectively distinguish the two situations, but the empirical evidence can distinguish them.

 > Here Dannett's is casting doubt on the comparison between qualia.
 Up to now, Dennett has convinenced us that, we can make mistakes about remembering past experience, or we can make mistakes about comparing two present experences (which is already strange).
 But why this shows that there's no such thing as qualia?
 What's inconsistent about admitting the fallibility of recollection and comparison, while still maintaining that qualia exist?

+The point is, if deciding the answer whether qualia has shifted is nowhere to be found (both empirical or introspection), then we should drop the concept of qualia.

 ### Counting reaction Into qualia